deohs/r_onramp/Introduction.md

 will display.

-The reason it is called the "Source" pane is because it is primarily used to edit source code such as R scripts as text files.
+The reason it is called the "Source" pane is because it is primarily used to edit source code such as R scripts and other text files.

 When text files are opened in RStudio, the tab they are displayed in is a full-featured text editor with syntax highlighting, search-and-replace and many other features.

-* You can select highlighting for many programming languages in a pick list.
+* You can select syntax highlighting for many programming languages in a pick list.
 * Editor and other options may be set under Tools -> Global Options.

 ## Orientation: Environment Pane